priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  **Save Your Contact:**

-Once contacts has been created, you need to save it.
-APIs are provided by Applozic to save contacts.
+Below are the list of functions for saving and updating contacts.

-**saving single contact:
+**Saving single contact:
 **